 - Graduate student intern, pursuing a graduate degree in audiology or speech-language pathology

 - Current certificate holders from Council on the Education of the Deaf and working as a teacher of the deaf and who does not engage in private practice in Nevada

 The Board may waive the examination requirement to persons who:

 - Are licensed in a state in which the licensing requirements at the time the license was issued are substantially equivalent to Nevada

 The Board shall issue a temporary license to persons licensed in another state upon application and payment of the fee who meet all requirements for licensure in this state except for passing the examination; such license is valid until the Board publishes the results of the next exam.

-Fifteen hours per annual renewal cycle; may not carry over excess credits from one renewal period to another.
+Fifteen hours of continuing education are required each renewal cycle.
+Excess credits may not be carried over from one renewal period to another.

 Board of Examiners for Audiology and Speech Pathology